DevikaBa/WOW_Project/README.md

 We used pandas for data analysis of our doctor database

 #### import csv
-We used import csv generate our database
+We used import csv to generate our database

 ### documenting